-- a.
-Primary an amendment that applies directly to the main motion. - b.
-Secondary an amendment that applies directly to the primary amendment only.
+Primary - an amendment that applies directly to the main motion.

+Secondary - an amendment that applies directly to the primary amendment only.

 No amendment beyond the above is in order, and only one of each may be made at one time.
 It is possible to have a motion, an amendment to the motion and an amendment to the amendment before the assembly at one time.